 A malpractice claim also requires the injury to be directly caused by the negligent conduct.
 A brachial plexus birth injury must be directly traced to the doctor or medical staff’s negligent actions or inactions.

 Finally, the brachial plexus birth injury must result in actual economic or noneconomic damages.
 Damages can include additional medical expenses, physical therapy, loss of income, travel expenses to medical appointments, and compensation for pain and suffering.

 Call Our Maryland Brachial Plexus Birth Injury Attorney Today

 Brachial plexus birth injuries can result in severe long-term medical complications for your child.
 Years of physical therapy and additional medical attention are expensive.
 You need experienced, diligent Maryland brachial plexus birth injury attorneys working for you to ensure your rights are protected.
-Call the Law Offices of Randolph Rice at (410) 694-7291 today to schedule a free consultation.
+Call the Rice, Murtha & Psoras at (410) 694-7291 today to schedule a free consultation.